soulcorddynamics/SoulFit---Privacy-Policies/Privacy_Policies.md

 - Name
 - Email address
-- Authentication details (including OAuth login if used)
+- Authentication data (including OAuth providers)

 This information is used to create and manage your account.